opendocsg/slw-judgments-backfill/2012_SGHC_128/report.md

 18     It was not disputed that the Wife made no direct financial contribution to the purchase of the AMK flat.
 However, the Wife alleged that the Husband had used the $60,000 which he withdrew from the parties’ joint POSB account and the sale proceeds of the Honda car to part pay the purchase price.
 The purchase price was not disclosed by the Husband.
 Further, the Wife argued that the market value of the AMK flat was about $820,000 and not $600,000 as the Husband had declared.

 19     The Husband submitted that the AMK flat did not constitute part of the matrimonial assets under s 112 of the Women’s Charter (Cap 353, 2009 Rev Ed) (“the Charter”) because it was bought by him with his own funds after the parties had separated and there were no direct or indirect contributions by the Wife to its acquisition, retention and maintenance.
-In this regard, he relied on _Lim Ngeok Yuen v Lim Soon Heng Victor_ [2006] SGHC 83 (“ _Lim Ngeok Yuen_ ”) and _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ [2011] 2 SLR 1157 (“ _Yeo Chong Lin_ ”).
+In this regard, he relied on _Lim Ngeok Yuen v Lim Soon Heng Victor_ <span class="citation">[2006] SGHC 83</span> (“ _Lim Ngeok Yuen_ ”) and _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ <span class="citation">[2011] 2 SLR 1157</span> (“ _Yeo Chong Lin_ ”).

 20     Section 112(10)(b) of the Charter provided as follows: